 The research project and the seminar need not necessarily be completed at the same institute.

 As per section 20 ASPO, you are not required to register for a research project that is linked to your FSPO.

 The examiner will submit the grade to the Examination Office.
 They should use the form

 "Study and research project assessment form" for this purpose.

 For the module "Research Project and Seminar", the examiner must also confirm that the student successfully completed the seminar.

 26. I would like to register for my Bachelor's or Master's thesis.
 What do I need to bear in mind?

 You can find information on dissertation here.

-Submit a medical certificate and an informal application for an extension of the writing period to the Examination Office.
+Within three days after visiting your doctor, submit a medical certificate and an informal application for an extension of the writing period to the Examination Office.
 Please use the form "Required information for completing a doctor's note"!